graham-pinti/casella-waste-financial-analysis/README.md

 Casella Waste Systems is a regional, vertically integrated solid waste company headquartered in Rutland, Vermont, operating across eleven states in the Northeast.
-Since 2018, Casella has acquired 76 businesses representing over $925M in annualized revenue — an aggressive land-grab strategy designed to build a dominant regional network before competitors can replicate it.
+Since 2018, Casella has acquired 76 businesses representing over $925M in annualized revenue, quite an aggressive land-grab strategy designed to build a dominant regional network before competitors can replicate it.

 This project analyzes whether that strategy is working, what it costs on the income